melanie531/sagemaker-jumpstart-generative-ai-examples/11-api-gateway-managed-endpoint/README.md

 5. Users can also extend the endpoint uptime by sending a request to the `endpoint-expiry` API by providing the time in minutes the request body.
 For more information, refer to [Real-time Endpoint Management Functions - Extending your real-time endpoint expiry](#real-time-endpoint-management-functions---extending-your-real-time-endpoint-expiry-time).
 6. You can also add a new endpoint to be managed by the endpoint manager for pre-existing Amazon SageMaker endpoint configurations.
 For more information, refer to [Real-time Endpoint Management Functions - Adding a new real-time endpoint](#real-time-endpoint-management-functions---adding-a-new-real-time-endpoint).
 ---
-## To Do
-- [x] Bug - if time is expired, extending the time will need to be greater than the different of current time + time required.
-Will need to add a check to see if time is expired, add time from now + time required.
-- [x] Add support for multiple endpoints
-- [x] Add support for managing existing endpoints
-- [x] Add support for adding new endpoints via API
-- [ ] Add support for cognito users
-- [ ] Add support for expiry notifications
-- [ ] Add UI to manage endpoint expiry
-- [ ] Automatic shutdown of endpoint based on endpoint activity (i.e. <X% of usage)
-- [ ] Add configuration to use pre-defined dynamodb auth table or create new dynamodb table.
-- [ ] Extend async solution

 ## References